 To avoid this, when kids are going to be near your dog, make sure you take the time to explain to those children that they should not try to take the dog's food or toys.

 The first step is to understand your own canine's aggression and the causes of it.

 For example, studies observed that male dogs are more likely to bite due to aggression (22), with research showing that in 75% of dog bite cases, it's always the male dog.

-In general, to avoid having kids, strangers and other pets bitten by your dogs, experts recommend to avoid specific dog breeds altogether and ensure that the dog goes through obedience training, which seems the most effective solution (23, 24).
+In general, to avoid having kids, strangers, and other pets bitten by your dogs, experts recommend avoiding specific dog breeds altogether and ensuring that the dog goes through obedience training, which seems the most effective solution (23, 24).

 Take home message

 Although aggression in dogs can be seen as a defense mechanism, it can result in damage to property or danger to people, especially kids.
 Therefore, dog owners need to be aware of specific causes of canine aggression and remove them, if possible.